The Extragalactic Distance Database: The Color-Magnitude Diagrams and Tip of the Red Giant Branch Distances Catalog: Introduction

 The TRGB has several key advantages over Cepheid variables, which are the main alternative standard candle for nearby galaxies.
 First, essentially every nearby galaxy has an old stellar population, and thus red giant branch stars.
 The same can not be said for Cepheid variables, whose presence requires the existence of a relatively young ($< \sim$100 Myr) stellar population.
 There are many nearby galaxies (ellipticals, dwarf spheroidals, etc.) that do not have a significant number of Cepheid variable stars.

 Another key advantage of the TRGB is the efficiency with which the requisite observations can be acquired.
 Precise and accurate distances ($\sim$5$\%$) to unobscured galaxies out to 10 Mpc can be obtained with just one orbit with \textit{HST} \citep{2015ApJ...805..144K,2018MNRAS.474.3221M,2019ApJ...872...80C}.
 Heavily obscured galaxies can be observed in the near-infrared, where the impact of extinction from foreground dust is minimized \citep{2017ApJ...835...78R, 2019ApJ...872L...4A, 2019ApJ...880...52A}.
 There is no need for multiple epochs of observations to create a light curve, as is needed to identify Cepheids.
-The method has even been applied to targets out past 20 Mpc, though such a feat requires significant observing time (e.g. the Antennae Galaxies, \citealt{2008AJ....136.1482S}).
+The method has even been applied to targets in the $\sim$20-30~Mpc range, though such feats require significant observing time \citep{2008AJ....136.1482S,2017ApJ...836...74J}.